Action Tutoring privacy notice for pupils, parents and guardians

 During the programme, we will independently record: pupil attendance and engagement, pupil assessment results, pupil survey responses.

-After a pupil has completed the programme, we will ask our partner schools to provide, in accordance with our partnerships agreement and via a password-protected spreadsheet or email encryption software: pupils’ final GCSE results in English Language and maths, or final SAT results in reading and maths.
+After a pupil has completed the programme, we will ask our partner schools to provide, in accordance with our partnership agreement and via a password-protected spreadsheet or email encryption software: pupils’ final GCSE results in English Language and maths, or final SAT results in reading, writing and maths.

 We may also request parent or guardian contact details from our partner schools in order to introduce ourselves to the parents/guardians of Action Tutoring pupils, and to keep them updated on their child’s attendance where this is requested or deemed appropriate.

-For pupils who are accessing the tutoring sessions online, video recordings of tutoring sessions are stored on the online tutoring platform, Vedamo.
-Access to the platform is password-protected and only Action Tutoring staff can view session video recordings.
+For pupils who are accessing the tutoring sessions online, video recordings and other digital logs and records, such as transcriptions of tutoring sessions, are stored on our online platforms.
+Access to our platforms is password-protected and only Action Tutoring staff and, in limited circumstances, contractors can view and/or analyse that data.

 We work to ensure that your personal data is only retained for the period that Action Tutoring needs it for, or in accordance with laws, regulations and professional obligations that we are subject to.